Get a quote

 The NFIP vs. private flood insurance for Flood Zone X

 Homeowners in Flood Zone X who want flood insurance have two choices.
-You can either buy a policy from the National Flood Insurance Program (NFIP) or get one through a private insurance company like Kin.
+You can either buy a policy from the NFIP or get one through a private insurance company.

 Coverage from the NFIP is limited to $250,000 for your home and $100,000 for your belongings.
 Plus, policies take 30 days to kick in, which means any flood damage that occurs during the waiting period is not covered.

 Private insurers can typically offer more options and higher coverage limits than the NFIP.
-For example, we offer flood insurance as an add-on to your home insurance policy.
-There's no waiting period and we match your flood coverage limits to your dwelling, personal property, and other structures limits.
+For example, some companies offer flood insurance as an add-on to your home insurance policy.
+This can mean you won't have to sit through a waiting period and your flood coverage limits might match your dwelling, personal property, and other structures limits.

 Tips to minimize flood damage in Flood Zone X